 The Project Design Document (PDD) /1/ of 13 July 2005 submitted by Coinbra-Cresciumal S/A and Econergy Brasil Ltd. on 25 July 2005 was assessed by DNV.
-Moreover, a revised version of the PDD /1/ dated 07 November 2005 which was submitted to address DNV's initial validation findings was assessed by DNV.
-In addition, spreadsheets containing detailed calculations for the combined margin emission coefficient /3/ which is applied by the project were assessed.
+A revised version of the PDD /1/ dated 07 November 2005 which was submitted to address DNV's initial validation findings was assessed by DNV.
+Finally, DNV assessed a further revised version of the PDD /3/ submitted on 21 December 2005, in which the build margin emission factor was recalculated based on the plant efficiencies recommended by the CDM Executive Board at its 22nd meeting.
+In addition, spreadsheets containing detailed calculations for the combined margin emission coefficient /4/ which is applied by the project were assessed.